 Sleep apnea is one of the most common sleep disorders.
-It is a serious medical condition in which a person experiences short periods of time when they stop breathing completely.
+It is a serious medical condition where a person experiences short periods when they stop breathing completely.
 These episodes can often last from a few seconds to even more than a minute.
-If appropriate treatment is not done, it can lead to various health issues such as diabetes and heart conditions.
+If appropriate treatment is not done, it can lead to various health issues like diabetes and heart conditions.

 Hence, it is important to visit a dentist near you to get appropriate treatment for sleep apnea.
-At Holger Dental Group, we work with a medical doctor to provide you with the best care for the treatment of sleep apnea in Minneapolis & Minnetonka, MN.
+At Holger Dental Group, we work with a medical doctor to provide you with the best care for sleep apnea treatment in Minneapolis & Minnetonka, MN.

 What are the Symptoms of Sleep Apnea?

 Since most of the symptoms occur during sleep, you can ask your partner to observe while you are asleep.
 Some of the signs and symptoms of sleep apnea include:

 - Gasping during sleep

 Mild to moderate sleep apnea can often be managed successfully with simple lifestyle changes.
 These include losing weight, avoiding alcohol close to bedtime, and regular exercise.
 You should also avoid sleeping on your back, and a side sleeping position is recommended.
 If you have any nasal condition or infection, getting appropriate treatment might resolve the issue.

 If your sleep apnea is severe, several airway devices are now available for successfully managing your sleep apnea.

 CPAP machine is the frontline treatment for sleep apnea.
 It delivers a steady stream of air through a mask that keeps your airway open throughout the night.

 Other breathing devices may be recommended, such as Bilevel positive airway pressure (BPAP) and Expiratory positive airway pressure (EPAP)